AlexsLemonade/OpenPBTA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 #### Purpose/implementation

 _What scientific question is your analysis addressing?
-What was your approach?_
+What was your approach?

-_If this is not adding an analysis, describe your changes here._
+If this is not adding an analysis, describe your changes in this section._

 #### Issue